 “Who can find a virtuous woman? for her price is far above rubies.”
 (Proverbs 31:10)

-We have seen previously that the Woman of Proverbs 31 speaks of the Bride, who is one and the same with the Wise Virgins.
-Now in the above passage, we are told that the price of this Woman is far above Rubies, telling us that, from her merchandise and her worth, the Bride she is able and willing to pay the “Ruby” price of Wisdom.
+In the above passage, we are told that the price of this Woman is far above Rubies.
+And as we have seen previously in other writings, the Woman of Proverbs 31 speaks of the Bride, who is one and the same with the Wise Virgins.
+Thus we see in the above passage, that from her merchandise and her worth, the Bride is able and willing to pay the “Ruby” price of Wisdom.

-Those that will be among the Company of the Bride, are those who have paid the price for the Oil of Wisdom.
+Those that will be among the Bride-Company, are those who have paid the price for the Oil of Wisdom.
 These are the Wise Virgins.
 All others, no matter how sincere, are not willing to pay the price for the Oil of Wisdom.
 These are the Foolish Virgins.